NetSuite

 • Not available for some customization types supported by SDF.

-• Inherits SDF’s limitations.
+• Inherits SDF’s challenges

 When to Use: If you need to do a quick deployment of light customizations, one at a time.